kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

 .\venv\Scripts\activate
 ```

-*Note: If you encounter an error message like "cannot be loaded because running script is disabled" on Windows, see **Appendix C** below for troubleshooting solutions.*
+*Note: If you encounter an error message like "cannot be loaded because running script is disabled" on Windows, this is due to PowerShell's execution policy security feature. **Permanent Solution: Use Command Prompt instead of PowerShell.** In Cursor, click the dropdown arrow next to the `+` button in the terminal panel (or right-click the terminal tab), then select **Command Prompt** (or **cmd**) instead of PowerShell.
+Then try the activation command again.
+For alternative solutions, see **Appendix C** below.*

 *Explanation: "Activating" tells your terminal to stop looking at the global system for tools and instead look strictly inside your new `venv` folder.
 This ensures you are using the correct, isolated versions of your tools.*